RishikeshBavireddy/SPICE/README.md

 **Why should you care?**
 - Check if your circuit actually works before building it and analyse it
 - It’s completely open source and free !
-- You can verify your practice-set problem solution if you have any doubt(Or you doubt the answer key🙃)
+- You can verify your practice-set problem solution if you have any doubt(or you doubt the answer key🙃)

 ---

-## What we’ll cover here
+## What we’ll cover today ?

 In this part (considering what seshadri sir covered till now) , we’ll keep it simple and talk about two basic but important things: